klen/mixer/README.rst

 .. contents::

-.. _requirements:

 Requirements
 =============

 - python (2.6, 2.7, 3.2, 3.3, 3.4)
 - fake-factory >= 0.5.0
-- Django (1.6, 1.7, 1.8) for django ORM suport;
+- Django (1.6, 1.7, 1.8) for Django ORM support;
-- SQLAlchemy for SQLAlchemy ORM suport;
+- SQLAlchemy for SQLAlchemy ORM support;
 - Mongoengine for Mongoengine ODM support;
-- Flask-SQLALchemy for SQLAlchemy ORM suport and integration as Flask application;
+- Flask-SQLALchemy for SQLAlchemy ORM support and integration as Flask application;

-.. _installation:

 Installation
 =============